Preparing for long-term ecosystem imbalances could help society manage food, water, energy, and other critical resources.

-Predicting chronic imbalances in ecosystem services via Earth system models can improve planning to ensure continued provision of services to society.
+Predicting chronic imbalances in ecosystem services via ESMs can improve planning to ensure continued provision of services to society.
 While researchers focused on how drought and rising temperature affect hydrologic services such as streamflow, water yields, and aquifer recharge, the new framework could include additional events that are expected to increase in likelihood, such as floods and storms.
 It also could extend to different kinds of ecosystems in which disturbances are expected to become more frequent.

 Scientists reviewed evidence of disturbed ecosystem functions, specifically carbon storage and hydrologic services (e.g., water availability for power generation, drinking, and agriculture).
-From this data, they developed a theory underlying prolonged climate-driven disturbances and their increasing frequency, which could result in chronic imbalances of ecosystem services.
+From these data, they developed a theory underlying prolonged climate-driven disturbances and their increasing frequency, which could result in chronic imbalances of ecosystem services.
 Their theory suggested that warming and drought would lead to chronic mortality.
 With more frequent disturbances, biomass would disappear more rapidly and would not be regained.
 This imbalance would correspond with an increasing human population—and demand—for ecosystem services.

 Terrestrial Ecosystem Science

-Pacific Northwest National Laboratory
+Pacific Northwest National Laboratory (PNNL)

-N.G.
-McDowell, S.T.
+McDowell, N.G., S.T.
 Michaletz, K.E.
 Bennett, K.C.
 Solander, C. Xu, R.M.
 Maxwell, C.D.
 Allen, R.S.
-Middleton, “Predicting Chronic Climate-Driven Disturbances and Their Mitigation,” Trends in Ecology and Evolution 33:15–27.
-2018.
-[DOI:10.1016/j.tree.2017.10.002]
+Middleton.
+“Predicting chronic climate-driven disturbances and their mitigation.”
+Trends in Ecology and Evolution 33(1), 15–27 (2018).
+[DOI:10.1016/j.tree.2017.10.002].

-SC-23.1 Climate and Environmental Sciences Division, BER
+SC-33.1 Earth and Environmental Sciences Division, BER

 BER supports basic research and scientific user facilities to advance DOE missions in energy and environment.
 More about BER